 Demystifying Color Theory for Painters: The Basics of Understanding Color Relationships

 So you want to become a master painter.
-You're ready to create eye-catching works of art that evoke emotion and make a statement.
+You're ready to create eye-catching works of art that stir emotion and make a statement.
 But first, you need to understand color theory.
-Color is the single most important element in painting.
-Master color, and you'll be well on your way to becoming the next Van Gogh or Monet.
+Color is the single most important element in painting—master it, and you’ll be well on your way to becoming the next Van Gogh or Monet.

 What Is Color Theory?

-Color theory is the study of how colors interact and relate to each other.
-Understanding it will help you use color more intentionally in your painting.
+Color theory is the study of how colors interact and relate to one another.
+Understanding it helps you use color more intentionally in your artwork.

-• Primary colors - red, blue, and yellow - are the basis for all other colors.
+- Primary colors: red, blue, and yellow.
+The basis for all other colors.

 The Basics of the Color Wheel for Painters

 The color wheel is one of the most important tools for any painter.
-It shows the relationship between colors and helps you create color schemes for your artwork.
+It illustrates relationships between hues and helps you design effective color schemes.

 The Primary Colors